 One of the great features of recessed LED lighting is the ability to dim the lights.

-Most manufacturers now provide a list of recommended dimmers that they have tested to be compatible with their products.
+LED lights are electronic devices, and using an older triac dimmer that was designed for the resistive load of an incandescent lamp will seldom work well.
+Most LED bulb manufacturers provide a list of recommended dimmers that they have tested to be compatible with their products.
 Of all the dimmers on the list, there are two types to look for that will likely work best at eliminating the buzzing.

 What you’re looking for is a CL dimmer, LED+ dimmer, or an ELV dimmer on the list.

 CL and LED+ dimmers are made by Lutron and designed to be compatible with LEDs.
 My experience with them has been excellent.
 They have a low-end trim adjustment that allows you to get the best dimming range possible.
 CL and LED+ dimmers will eliminate the buzzing on most brands of LEDs, but not all.

 Electronic Low Voltage (aka reverse phase or trailing edge) dimmers are designed for electronic (capacitive) loads like LEDs.
 In my experience, a trailing edge dimmer will help or eliminate the buzz almost every time.

 That said, there are two downsides to ELV dimmers.
 The first is that they require a neutral wire in the switch box, which your switch box may or may not have depending on how the circuit is wired.
 The second downside is they are usually more expensive then other types of dimmers.

 If you’re using a dimmer that is recommended by the manufacturer for your LED lights and all of the lights on the circuit still buzz, you only have two options.